sblantipodi/firefly_luciferin/README.md

 ## Quick start

-You can **download the Firefly Lucferin installer for Windows or Linux [here](https://github.com/sblantipodi/firefly_luciferin/releases)**.
+You can **download the Firefly Luciferin installer for Windows or Linux [here](https://github.com/sblantipodi/firefly_luciferin/releases)**.
 The Linux version is also available on **[Flathub](https://flathub.org/apps/org.dpsoftware.FireflyLuciferin)** and **[Snap Store](https://snapcraft.io/fireflyluciferin)**.